ha2112/Intro-to-AI-type-shii/README.md

-# AI_type_shii
+# Intro to AI Project (Digit Recognition)

-I. STEPS BY STEPS
+## I. STEPS BY STEPS

-Step 1: Prepare data pipeline
+### Step 1: Prepare data pipeline

-Step 2: Preprocessing data
+We'll use MNIST dataset for this project.
+This dataset contains 60,000 training images and 10,000 testing images of handwritten digits.

-Step 3: Building the CNN model using following tensorflow and opencv?
+### Step 2: Preprossing datas

-Step 4: Evaluating performance
+### Step 3: Building the CNN model using tensorflow and opencv

-Step 5: Saving model
+### Step 4: Evaluating performance

-II.
-Analysis of this project
+### Step 5: Saving model